MorrisB--/MasterHash/README.md

 ---
 Crafting a good issue will make it much easier for the dev team to replicate and resolve your problem.
 Follow these steps to do it right:

-1. Go to our [gitHub Issues](https://github.com/MorrisB--/MasterHash/issues) page and click on New Issue.
+1. Go to our [GitHub Issues](https://github.com/MorrisB--/MasterHash/issues) page and click on New Issue.

 2. Write a meaningful title that describes the issue.
 Some good examples are *Logging in from the News and Field Guide pages doesn't redirect properly (using e-mail)* and *Typo: "for" instead of "while" loop*; bad examples include *A bug, HELP!!!!!* and *I found this bug in a Challenge*.